samuel-2018/tech_degree_project_9/README.md

 To test the Express server, browse to the URL [http://localhost:5000/](http://localhost:5000/).

 You can also use [Postman](https://www.getpostman.com/) for testing, using the file `RESTAPI.postman_collection.json`.
+The database can be viewed using [DB Browser for SQLite](https://sqlitebrowser.org/).

 ## API Reference (HTTP METHOD Route)